Summary

 Use case: A single-family homeowner in a Very High Fire Hazard Severity Zone (VHFHSZ) in California seeks PACE financing for wildfire‑hardening measures (ember-resistant vents, Class A roof, fiber‑cement siding, defensible‑space landscaping) plus solar + main‑panel upgrade.
 The project proceeds within a statewide open PACE program administered by a DFPI-licensed program administrator and a registered contractor network.
 The case illustrates how California’s statutory controls (AB 1284/SB 242/AB 2063) integrate with the CFPB’s 2026 TILA/Reg Z rule.

-· Wildfire eligibility context.
-California has expressly recognized wildfire safety improvements as PACE‑eligible.
-It has aligned procedures with those used for seismic retrofits and EV charging—a policy trajectory reinforced by subsequent efforts to clarify and expand defensible‑space measures (e.g., AB 2258 (2022) analysis).
+· Wildfire eligibility content: California has expressly recognized wildfire safety improvements as PACE-eligible.
+It has aligned procedures with those used for seismic retrofits and EV charging—a policy trajectory reinforced by subsequent efforts to clarify and expand defensible space measures (e.g., analysis of AB 2258 (2020)).
 These measures must still be permanently affixed and otherwise authorized by the local program.

-· Consumer‑protection & licensing context.
-AB 1284 requires PACE program administrators to be licensed under the California Financing Law, conduct an ability‑to‑pay analysis (independent of equity), orally confirm key terms before signing, and enforce contractor enrollment/training, with SB 242 adding additional consumer‑protection mechanics and AB 2063 sequencing ability‑to‑pay before any work begins.
+· Consumer‑protection & licensing context AB 1284 requires PACE program administrators to be licensed under the California Financing Law, conduct an ability-to-pay analysis (independent of equity), orally confirm key terms before signing, and enforce contractor enrollment/training.
+SB 242 adds additional consumer-protection mechanisms, and AB 2063 sequences the ability-to-pay before any work begins.

 Step‑by‑Step Walkthrough (Program, Contractor, and Lender Touchpoints)

-The administrator confirms the property lies in a VHFHSZ and that proposed measures (ember-resistant vents, Class A roofing, non-combustible siding, defensible‑space landscaping) fall within authorized wildfire safety improvements; solar and panel upgrades are already within standard PACE energy measures.
+The administrator confirms that the property lies within a VHFHSZ and that the proposed measures (ember-resistant vents, Class A roofing, non-combustible siding, and defensible-space landscaping) fall within authorized wildfire safety improvements.
+Solar and panel upgrades are already within standard PACE energy measures.
 All measures must be permanently attached and conform to the local program list.

-Step 2 — Pre-origination consumer protections (California controls).
+Step 2 — Pre-Origination Consumer Protection (California Controls).

 Before any contract execution or work commencement, the administrator: